ISI-apex/hpsc-utils/doc/README.md

 3. Manually download an archive with tarballs from file storage and extract it
 4. Fetch on a online host and transfer the fetched directory to the offline host

-The current recommendation is 2, because the upstream URLs from which tarballs are fetched have already become stale and are broken (404).
+The current recommendation is 3, because the upstream URLs from which tarballs are fetched have already become stale and are broken (404).

 #### Suboptions 1: already fetched

 Check that there are source tarballs in `sdk/sysroot/bld/fetch`.

-#### Suboption 2: automatically fe(ch
+#### Suboption 2: automatically fetch

 Nothing to do here, move on to running the build command.